Application guidelines for TIA Professor call

 Please fully read the guidelines on this page before completing your application.

 NB.
-We will be answering questions related to the TIA Professor call live at 14:00-15:00 on Monday 12 September.
+We will be answering questions related to the TIA Professor call live at 9:30-11:00 on Monday 4 September.
 Click here to register for the info webinar.
-You can also contact CEO Petro Poutanen at the Foundation if you have any questions regarding the call.

 Tandem Industry Academia professors apply for funding to cover their salary and other costs from 12 months of research work with an industrial host.
 During the funding period the TIA Professor will work on the company’s site, with the company providing the physical workspace and other facilities and resources to support the project.
 The aim of the funding programme is to give academic partners first-hand knowledge about relevant areas of research interest in industry; and on the other hand, to give industry partners unique access to top-tier research insights in the fields of their interest.
 Projects may involve joint precompetitive research and/or other supportive activities.